ls1intum/tum-apply/docs/docs/professors/application-review.md

 9. **Continue with next applications**

-   Use the carousel to move to the next candidate seamlessly.
+   Use the carousel to move to the next applicant seamlessly.

 10. **Track status changes**